 DrugNews works only with lawyers that are integrally involved in the TVM MDL litigation or are active on the influencial TVM MDL Plaintiff Steering Committees.

-If your or a loved one have suffered injuries or had to undergo repeat surgeries after receiving a transvaginal mesh implant, it’s important to have your case examined by a legal expert to see if you have the right to recover damages.
+If you or a loved one have suffered injuries or had to undergo repeat surgeries after receiving a transvaginal mesh implant, it’s important to have your case examined by a legal expert to see if you have the right to recover damages.

 Our qualified medical device injury lawyers will fully investigate your case, reviewing medical records, safety warnings and recent studies that your doctor may not normally discuss.